How to Flip Houses for Beginners: The Ultimate Guide

 • Time to flip: 169 days

-The average gross profit per house flipped in the United States was $66,000 in 2023.[2]
+The average gross profit per house flipped in the United States was $60,000 by the end of 2025.[1]
 However, profits vary greatly depending on local market conditions.

 Your profit will also be determined by how long it takes to flip the property.
 The longer you hold the property, the more money is spent on bills, utilities, and upkeep, all of which eat into your final profits.

-In 2023, it took an average of 169 days to flip a house, about five and a half months.
-According to Attom Data, the time to flip has increased in recent years, up from 158 days in 2021.
+In late 2025, it took an average of 161 days to flip a house, about five and a half months.

 House flipping for beginners: Pros and cons